Cystic Fibrosis

 • Pancreas function testing may include looking at an enzyme called pancreatic elastase-1 in your stool.

-• Lung function tests include checking oxygen levels in your blood and spirometry, which is the most important and most widely used tool to assess lung function in cystic fibrosis.
+• Lung function tests include checking oxygen levels in your blood and spirometry.
+Spirometry is the most important and most widely used tool to assess lung function in cystic fibrosis.
 Regular spirometry is used to monitor lung function in people age 6 and older and may be done in children as young as age 3.

-• Respiratory sample smear and culture involves taking airway secretion or mucus samples every three months to look for microorganisms in the respiratory tract and, if necessary, treat them.
+• Respiratory sample smear and culture involves taking airway secretion or mucus samples every 3 months to look for microorganisms in the respiratory tract and, if necessary, treat them.

 Healthy lifestyle changes